 How does the Google Pixel Buds A-Series sound?

 In theory, the Pixel Buds A-Series should sound pretty good.
 However, they’re far too quiet with certain phones.
 In fact, the earbuds’ initial output is among the quietest we’ve ever tested.
-Our team at SoundGuys investigated the volume output issue, and editor AJ Wykes explained that the earbuds require three volts to achieve adequate testing results.
+Our team at SoundGuys investigated the volume output issue and found that the earbuds require three volts to achieve adequate testing results.